-Understanding Investment Risks
+Understanding Alternative Investment Risk Factors

 Every single investment has some kind of risk associated with it.
 Even the money that you think is safe in a bank could be at risk.
 The bank, and also the Government could default.
 It’s not a high risk, but it’s a possibility.

-- and then also determining your attitude towards risk.
+- your attitude towards risk.

-Determining Severity of Investment Risks
+Determining the Severity of Investment Risks

 When you invest in anything you must look at the risk vs the reward of a certain event happening.
 Once you have determined the chance of the event happening, you have to make sure that you are satisfied with the risk.
 Sometimes the chance of the event happening could be low, but the severity could be high.

-Minimising Investment Risks
+Minimising Alternative Investment Risk Factors

 In order to minimise investment risks, there are a variety of methods that an investor can use.
 An investor can invest in multiple types of investments (Government bonds, Shares, Real Estate, P2P investments etc.), or invest in multiple versions of the same investment type (i.e. multiple shares, many houses in different countries etc.).
 These types of mitigation are referred to as diversification.
 A common way of doing this is to put just a bit of money into multiple investments in multiple countries.